DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-05-28-how-data-flows-through-the-service-line.md

   - data
 ---

-We mapped what data is created and consumed and how it flows through the ‘Becoming a teacher’ service line.
+We mapped what data is created and consumed and how it flows through the ‘Becoming a teacher’ service line as of May 2024.

 [![How data flows through the ‘Becoming a teacher’ service line](itt-data-flow-diagram.png "How data flows through the ‘Becoming a teacher’ service line (select image to view larger version)")](itt-data-flow-diagram.png)